Skip to main content

 Refresh a lookup

-To refresh the data used for a lookup, update the data in the lookup table.
-Ensure that your ingestion job adheres to the lookup source requirements.
+To refresh the data used for a lookup, replace the data in the lookup table.
+Ensure that your ingestion job adheres to the guardrails for ingesting into lookup tables.
+Specifically, the job must replace all data, use all partitioning, and create only a single segment.
 When the table has the updated data, the lookup is updated.

-You can't use a table with active streaming jobs as the source of a lookup.
+You can't refresh a lookup using a streaming source.
+If a table has an active streaming job, you can't use it as the source of a lookup.

-To create an ingestion job to replace data in a table, see Replace data.
+To learn about replacing data in a table, see Replace data.

 Update or delete a lookup